guo-mantou/c-language-exercise/README.md

 # The-C-programming-Language-Exercise
-All exercises answer in &lt;The C programming language > ANSI C Second Edition
+All exercises answer in *The C programming language ANSI C Second Edition*